 Imagine launching your application confident after months of development and rigorous testing—only to find hidden bugs later.
 Despite thorough checks, formal testing isn't foolproof.
 Enter ad hoc testing—a flexible, preparation-free method that can be applied at any development stage to unearth those elusive defects.

 It's your quick fix to ensure quality, preventing future bug-fixing hassles.
 Intrigued by how ad hoc testing can refine your application?
 Read on for a concise guide on leveraging this strategy to enhance your app's reliability.

 What is Ad Hoc Testing?

 Ready to run your own test?
-Take a look at three of the most popular types of ad hoc testing in this section of the article.
+Let's explore the 3 most popular forms of ad hoc testing in this section of the article.

 This is a type of ad hoc testing that involves testing the application with random inputs without any test cases.
 Imagine a monkey typing on a keyboard, and you’ve got the right idea!
 The main goal of monkey testing is to break the application in some way, thus uncovering defects.